Khalid Mahmood (British politician): Political career

 Mahmood was elected as MP for Birmingham Perry Barr at the 2001 general election with 46.5% of the vote and a majority of 8,753.

 In November 2001, an article supportive of the war in Afghanistan was published in The Observer under Mahmood's name, headlined "The Five Myths Muslims Must Deny".
-A few days later however, it was revealed that the article had not in fact been written by Mahmood, but by fellow Labour MP Denis MacShane; Mahmood had agreed to put his name to the article after Lord Ahmed of Rotherham had refused.
-Mahmood's actions were condemned by Inayat Bunglawala from the Muslim Council of Britain, who said that "[after] Lord Ahmed refused, MacShane then found Mahmood—universally regarded as being not exactly the brightest spark in parliament—to be a more willing instrument for his scheme".
+A few days later, it was reported that the article had not been written by Mahmood, but by fellow Labour MP Denis MacShane.
+Mahmood allegedly agreed to put his name to the article after Lord Ahmed of Rotherham refused.

-Mahmood absented himself from the 18 March 2003 vote in which the Commons called for the invasion of Iraq, but in 25th of November 2002 had voted against even requiring a vote in the Commons before the Blair government could invade Iraq.
-In 2006, he notoriously claimed that those calling for an inquiry into the invasion and the false claims that he and the Blair government had made to justify the invasion were encouraging attacks by Iraqi freedom fighters that purportedly killed civilians.
+Mahmood did not vote in the 18 March 2003 House of Commons debate on military action against Iraq.
+In June 2007, he opposed calls for an Iraq inquiry at that time.

 He was re-elected as MP for Birmingham Perry Barr at the 2005 general election with an increased vote share of 47% and a decreased majority of 7,948.
-In November 2005 he was appointed as Parliamentary Private Secretary to Tony McNulty, then a minister in the Home Office.
-He resigned in September 2006 along with several colleagues after signing a letter calling for Tony Blair to resign as prime minister.
+In November 2005 he was appointed as parliamentary private secretary to Tony McNulty, then a minister in the Home Office.
+Mahmood resigned as PPS in September 2006 along with several colleagues after signing a letter calling for Tony Blair to resign as prime minister.

-In May 2009, it was reported, as part of a series of leaked UK MPs expense details, that Mahmood claimed for £1,350 to stay in a five-star west London hotel with his girlfriend.
+In May 2009, it was reported, as part of a series of leaked UK MPs expense details, that Mahmood claimed for £1,350 to stay in a west London hotel with his girlfriend.
 He also claimed more than £35,000 in expenses for food over eight years.

 At the 2010 general election, Mahmood was again re-elected, with an increased vote share of 50.3% and an increased majority of 11,908.

 Mahmood opposed the decision by Birmingham Metropolitan College in September 2013 to ban students wearing veils.